 - Check the height of your water tank.
 Water tanks that are below 8.0 inches tall will use a short handle starter kit and vice versa

-After determining the positioning of the tank and its height, buy a short handle starter kit if the tank is to the rear of the brewer and/or is below eight inches tall.
+After determining the positioning of the tank and its height, buy a short handle water filter starter kit if the tank is to the rear of the brewer and/or is below eight inches tall.

 The rear reservoir water filter below is compatible with the Keurig K35, K250, K200, K-Duo Essentials, K-Duo Special Edition, and the K-Latte.